e-n-f/if-then-else/if-then-else.md

 This model of conditions inspired Klaus Samelson to clean up and unify Algol's two separate conditional models at the end of 1959.
-He eliminated the entire "if either" form, leaving only the plain if, but added a clause called "else" that would be performed when the expression controlling the corresponding "if" had been false.
+He eliminated the entire "if either" form, leaving only the plain "if," but added a clause called "else" that would be performed when the expression controlling the corresponding "if" had been false.

 You could chain conditions together with "else if," just like the previous "if either" had allowed with "or if," but you could also use "else" by itself for a final set of statements that